Public hearing planned on converting U.S. 412 to interstate highway

 Exactly how long the project could take will be determined in part by the information collected during the study process, he said.

-Gerlach said he was aware of only one intersection on the western portion of the corridor that needs to be improved, near Keystone Lake.
+Gerlach said he was aware of only one intersection on the western portion of the corridor that needs to be improved, near Bear’s Glen on Keystone Lake about 14 miles west of Sand Springs.

 “The biggest challenge for us is going to be between the Will Rogers Turnpike (east of Tulsa) and the Cherokee Turnpike,” which runs east from Mayes County nearly to the state line, he said.
 “There are a lot of at-grade crossings.”